polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

 }
 ```

-Which should return the something resembling the following.
+Which should return something resembling the following.

 ```json
 [